la2050/archive/_projects/2016/3-d-space-teaches-3-d-image-creation-from-analog-photography-to-digital-virtual-reality.md

   the growing numbers of LA residents who will pursue careers in the numerous fields that are rapidly implementing 3-D imagery, including entertainment, medicine, design, and education.
+Please explain how you will define and measure success for your project.​: >- Our goals for this program are:

+  1. To digitize our existing analog collection of vintage and contemporary stereoscopic images and videos, and to format that content for presentation via the internet and via 3-D virtual reality viewers.

+  2. To conduct a series of classes, workshops and presentations which will utilize the digitized media to teach the history of 3-D image creation, the science behind stereoscopic imaging, and the techniques and methods of 3-D content creation.

+  3. To have our students successfully create their own 3-D content in various media - still photography, video, and virtual reality, and to present that content to the community via the internet and at public events.

+  Our work will be directly evaluated by the public who engage in our activities.
+The people who attend our classes, workshops and presentations will be given the opportunity to provide feedback that will be used to shape future programs.

+  The many works and media created by our students will be exhibited in various public venues including art galleries, film festivals, and online via 3-D and VR video streaming, where the Los Angeles community at large will be able to see, experience, and comment.

+  Our internal evaluation will be based on measuring levels of continuing engagement with the public, growth of class and workshop sizes, attendance numbers at our events, and public demand for increased activities.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/3-d-space-teaches-3-d-image-creation-from-analog-photography-to-digital-virtual-reality/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4065764555741-team91.jpg
 organization_name: '3-D SPACE, The Center For Stereoscopic Photography, Art, Cinema, and Education'